Three items from the scrapbook of Miss Louie Webb, pianist, composer, singer and orchestra leader.

 Louie then returned to Melbourne where she married Richard Correll junior in 1936.
 In the 1940s she broadcast as “Aunty Louise” for Perth radio station 6WF.
 Her husband died in 1965 in Victoria where Jessie Louisa Correll died in 1981.

-Click on the image to add a tag or press ESC to cancel
+a tag or press ESC to cancel